arunpraba/reactjs.org/src/content/reference/react/useDeferredValue.md

 #### Deferred re-rendering of the list {/*deferred-re-rendering-of-the-list*/}

-In this example, each item in the `SlowList` component is **artificially slowed down** so that you can see how `useDeferredValue` lets you keep the input responsive.
+In this example, each item in the `SlowList` component is **artificially slowed down** so that you can see how `useDeferredValue` enables you keep the input responsive.
 Type into the input and notice that typing feels snappy while the list "lags behind" it.

 <Sandpack>